awesomephant/blog/posts/continuous-typography.md

 }
 ```

 Here we're saying: _The font size is equal to the width of the screen multiplied by 0.01, plus the reader's default font size multiplied by 0.85_.
-If we draw this function onto a coordinate system, its output values no longer form a line but a _plane_; our typographic intent has gained a second dimension.
+If we draw this function onto a coordinate system, its output values no longer form a line but a plane; our typographic intent has gained a second dimension.

 There is no limit to the number of input parameters our functions can draw on.
 The reader's connection speed, whether they have dark mode enabled[^6], their reading distance, their preferred language, even the time of day at their location may all be useful parameters for multi-dimensional typographic systems.